Linda C. Samuels

 Samuels earned her Doctorate in Urban Planning from the University of California, Los Angeles, and her Master of Architecture from Princeton University.
 While at UCLA, she was a senior research associate at cityLAB, an urban think tank in UCLA’s Department of Architecture and Urban Design.
 Samuels organized the influential WPA 2.0 design competition, symposium, and exhibition with Dana Cuff, Roger Sherman, and Tim Higgins.

 Samuels’ publications include “Top/Up Urbanism” in Amplified Urbanism and “Resistance at the Trench: Why Efforts to Reinvent the 101 Freeway in Downtown Los Angeles Continue to Fail" in the Journal of Planning History (both 2017).
 Her 2019 essay, “A Case for Infrastructural Opportunism” was published in TAD: Technology I Architecture + Design.

-Samuels’ most recent book, Infrastructural Optimism, is available this fall from Routledge.
+Samuels’ most recent book, Infrastructural Optimism, is available now from Routledge.

 First Class Meal

 Mobility For All By All collaborative community projects.

 Sunni Hutton, Hip-hop Transit (left top and bottom)

 Alix Gerber + Umeme Houston, Sewcial Impact Project (right top)